LUNDR/covid-19/readme.md

     conda install jupyterlab=1.2
 ```

-To run plotly in a jupyter workbook you will need to do the following described here https://plotly.com/python/getting-started/#jupyterlab-support-python-35
+To run plotly in a jupyter workbook you will need to do the following described here https://plotly.com/python/getting-started/#jupyterlab-support-python-35:

-:
+(note that this will require node to be installed)

 ```